 -

-Letter to Mama, From Mary Mary, the letter writer, tells her mother she accidentally left a tooth in a glass in the medicine cabinet and asks her to keep it safe until someone can bring it to them.
-She describes returning late from a weekend visit due to a bus delay, noting that friends Dottie and Deasie enjoyed the trip.
+Letter to Mama, From Mary Mary, the letter writer, tells her mother she accidentally left a tooth in a glass in the medicine cabinet and asks her mother to keep it safe until someone can bring it to Mary.
+Mary describes returning late from a weekend visit due to a bus delay, noting that friends Dottie and Deasie enjoyed the trip.

 -